A trajectorial interpretation of the dissipations of entropy and Fisher information for stochastic differential

 \section{Abstract}

-We introduce and develop a pathwise description of the dissipation of general convex entropies for continuous time Markov processes, based on simple backward martingales and convergence theorems with respect to the tail sigma field.
-The entropy is in this setting the expected value of a backward submartingale.
-In the case of (non necessarily reversible) Markov diffusion processes, we use Girsanov theory to explicit its Doob-Meyer decomposition, thereby providing a stochastic analogue of the well known entropy dissipation formula, valid for general convex entropies (including total variation).
-Under additional regularity assumptions, and using It\^o's calculus and ideas of Arnold, Carlen and Ju \cite{Arnoldcarlenju}, we obtain a new Bakry Emery criterion which ensures exponential convergence of the entropy to $0$.
+The dissipation of general convex entropies for continuous time Markov processes can be described in terms of backward martingales with respect to the tail filtration.
+The relative entropy is the expected value of a backward submartingale.
+In the case of (non necessarily reversible) Markov diffusion processes, we use Girsanov theory to explicit the Doob-Meyer decomposition of this submartingale.
+We deduce a stochastic analogue of the well known entropy dissipation formula, which is valid for general convex entropies, including the total variation distance.
+Under additional regularity assumptions, and using It\^o's calculus and ideas of Arnold, Carlen and Ju \cite{Arnoldcarlenju}, we obtain moreover a new Bakry Emery criterion which ensures exponential convergence of the entropy to $0$.
 This criterion is non-intrisic since it depends on the square root of the diffusion matrix, and cannot be written only in terms of the diffusion matrix itself.
-Last, we provide examples where the classic Bakry Emery criterion fails, but our non-intrisic criterion ensuring exponential convergence to equilibrium applies without modifying the law of the diffusion process.
+We provide examples where the classic Bakry Emery criterion fails, but our non-intrisic criterion applies without modifying the law of the diffusion process.

 {\bf Keywords :} long-time behaviour, stochastic differential equations, time reversal, Girsanov theory, Bakry Emery criterion, convex Sobolev inequalities

 {\bf AMS 2010 subject classifications :} 60H10 60H30 37A35 26D10 35B40